neinteen/nuvenio/README.md

-# Evenio
+# nuvenio

-`evenio` is an archetype-based [Entity Component System][ECS] framework for building event-driven programs.
+`nuvenio` is an archetype-based [Entity Component System][ECS] framework for building event-driven programs.
 It aims to have a small but maximally expressive set of features that are easy and efficient to use.

 [ECS]: https://en.wikipedia.org/wiki/Entity_component_system

 ## Features

-- In addition to the usual Entities, Components, and Systems, `evenio` introduces events as a first-class citizen.
+- In addition to the usual Entities, Components, and Systems, `nuvenio` introduces events as a first-class citizen.
 Rather than restricting systems to run once every frame/update in a fixed order, systems are generalized as event handlers.
 The control flow of the entire program is then defined by the flow of events between handlers.
 - Structural changes to the world (such as entity despawning, component additions/removals, etc.) are mediated by events, allowing handlers to hook into their occurrence.